Where to stay outside of Yosemite National Park.

 Be aware, there are no stores or services in this little community, so stock up on food and supplies before you arrive.

-Prices for these accommodations are on the higher end, but the lodges are beautiful, and the location is so close to Mariposa Grove, Glacier Point, and Yosemite Valley.
+Prices for accommodations in Yosemite West are on the higher end, but the lodges are beautiful, and the location is close to Mariposa Grove, Glacier Point, and Yosemite Valley.

 Wawona